kalash1980/Love_percentage/README.md

-# Love_percentage
+# Tip_calculator
-It is a code that calculates your love percentage with your loved once.
+It is a code tthat helps you calculate and split your bill accordingly